 Please click on the blue text (links) below to view/download the IACS "Position Papers"

-Our Position: IACS will, within the IMO framework, contribute to developing practical measures and seeking globally consistent implementation of the BWM Convention during the Experience Building Phase that was established to develop improvements to the Convention.
-IACS also consider that technical challenges with regard to retrofit, engineering, potential safety implications (ship’s stability due to insufficient capacity of BWMS, fire safety of BWMS, etc.) and efficient surveys on-board are to be identified and adequately addressed firstly in IMO instruments or otherwise in IACS resolutions.
+IACS will, within the IMO framework, contribute to developing practical measures and seeking globally consistent implementation of the BWM Convention during the Experience Building Phase that was established to develop improvements to the Convention.
+IACS also consider that technical challenges with regard to retrofit, engineering, potential safety implications and efficient surveys on-board are to be identified and adequately addressed firstly in IMO instruments or otherwise in IACS resolutions.

-Our Position: Cyber incidents on vessels can have a direct and detrimental impact on life, property, and the environment.
-IACS has steadily increased its focus on the reliability and functional effectiveness of onboard, safety critical, computer-based systems.
+Cyber incidents on vessels can have a direct and detrimental impact on life, property, and the environment.
+IACS has steadily increased its focus on the cyber resilience of ships and onboard systems & equipment.